 - Add to pot of cold water and bring to a boil. *If you plan to freeze them, see below

-🌡️How to Freeze Fiddleheads
+🌡️How to freeze fiddleheads

 To prepare fiddleheads for freezing:

-- Follow the above steps 1 and 2,
+- Follow the above steps 1 and 2

-- When you get to step 3, only boil for 2 minutes (not 10).
+- When you get to step 3, cook fiddleheads in boiling water for 2 minutes (not 10).

 - Remove with a slotted spoon onto paper towel and pat dry with more paper towel.